Yellow Corporation: Roadway Corp. acquisition

-In December 2003 Yellow Corp., at the time the second largest LTL carrier in the US, acquired the largest, Roadway Corp., for US$1.05 billion.
+In December 2003 Yellow Corporation, at the time the second largest LTL carrier in the US, acquired the largest, Roadway Corporation, for US$1.05 billion.
 Roadway had been spun off from its former parent, holding company Roadway Services Inc. (RSI), in 1995 and operated as an independent, publicly traded company since then.
 The purchase included Roadway's national operation, Roadway Express, northeast regional LTL subsidiary, New Penn, and Canadian LTL operation, Reimer Express.
 A new holding company, Yellow Roadway Corporation, was formed based at Yellow's headquarters in Overland Park to serve as the parent company for both Roadway Corp. and Yellow Corp.

 The purchase announcement came less than a year after the bankruptcy of the nation's then-third largest LTL carrier, Consolidated Freightways, meaning the Yellow-Roadway merger would leave the industry with a major gap from Yellow Roadway's estimated over US$6 billion in revenue to FedEx Freight and Con-way, both around US$2 billion, followed by Overnite Transportation and Arkansas Best both around US$1.3 billion.
 All but Yellow Roadway and Arkansas Best were non-union.
 The deal was therefore subject to heightened regulatory and union scrutiny.
 As expected, the merger's financial impact was significant.
-Yellow Corp. posted a 2003 revenue of $3.07 billion, and Yellow Roadway Corp. had a 2004 revenue of $6.8 billion.
+Yellow Corp. posted 2003 revenue of $3.07 billion, and Yellow Roadway Corp. had 2004 revenue of $6.8 billion.

 USF acquisition

-Just a few years after the Roadway merger, the company made another significant acquisition in 2005 with the US$1.5 billion acquisition of Chicago, Illinois-based LTL carrier USF Corp. and its subsidiaries.
+Just a few years after the Roadway merger, the company made another significant acquisition in 2005 with the US$1.5 billion acquisition of Holland, Michigan-based LTL carrier USF Corp. and its subsidiaries.
 This brought Yellow Roadway's revenue to a high of $9.9 billion in 2006 with associated profit increases from $40 million in 2003 to $184 million in 2004 to a high of $288 million in 2005.
 USF had experienced financial troubles prior to the acquisition but had still reported over US$2.3 billion in revenue in each of the two prior years.

-With the USF acquisition, Yellow Roadway restructured itself forming a new subsidiary, YRC Regional Transportation, headquartered in Roadway's home town of Akron, Ohio.
+With the USF acquisition, Yellow Roadway restructured itself, forming a new subsidiary, YRC Regional Transportation headquartered in Roadway's home town of Akron, Ohio.
 This new group replaced former New Penn and Roadway Express parent, Roadway Group.
 Roadway Express would now be a direct subsidiary of Yellow Roadway.
 New Penn would be part of the new regional group which would also include USF subsidiaries USF Holland, USF Reddaway, USF Dugan, and USF Bestway.
 It also included USF Glen Moore, USF's truckload unit.
 The operations of USF Logistics were absorbed into Yellow Roadway's logistics unit, Meridian IQ.

 Yellow Roadway also made forays into the international market, particularly China, expanding beyond its existing Canadian operations through Reimer.
 In September 2005, the company purchased half of Chinese freight-forwarding company JHJ International Transportation Co.
 Ltd. and in August 2008, bought a 65 percent share of Chinese Shanghai Jiayu Logistics Co.